• Skip to primary navigation

 Questions about Ototoxic Side Effects

 by Neil Bauman, Ph.D.
 A lady wrote: Regarding the person who wrote that she took Paxil and then noticed hearing loss, tinnitus and balance problems 3 months after stopping this drug—wouldn’t it be logical to go back on this medication since she didn’t have these problems while taking it?
-I don’t understand why […]
+I don’t understand why some people […]

 • « Go to Previous Page